pille1842/MaxGoldtBot/README.md

 If you wish to log messages into a file instead of standard output, you can pass a filename to the `--logfile` option.

+### Configuration

+The sample configuration file (`MaxGoldtBot.ini.sample`) should give you a good idea of what you need to configure to make this bot work.
+The configuration file should contain the following items in a section called `[MaxGoldtBot]`:

+- **`client_id`** -- this is the ID of your Reddit application.
+To obtain one, go to reddit.com > preferences > apps and create a new app of type "script".
+  The client ID is displayed beneath your application's name.
+- **`client_secret`** -- this is the secret key of your Reddit application.
+  Never let anyone see this!
+You can find it in the details of your app under reddit.com > preferences > apps.
+- **`user_agent`** -- this is a User-Agent string that the bot will provide to Reddit when making requests.
+The default sample is a good idea.
+Generally, the User-Agent string should have the following format:
+  `platform:tld.yourhostname.yourapp:vX.Y.Z (by /u/YourUsername)`
+- **`username`** -- this is the username of your Reddit bot.
+- **`password`** -- this is your Reddit bot's password.
+Without it, the bot can read Reddit comments, but cannot reply to them.

 ## Subreddit